 L.NEU-145: Introductory Neuroscience

-This course will introduce students to techniques relevant to the field of neuroendocrinology, both in terms of the theory that describes the techniques and in terms of practicing the techniques with biological samples.
+This course will introduce students to techniques relevant to the field of neuroscience, both in terms of the theory that describes the techniques and in terms of practicing the techniques with biological samples.
 Students will read and discuss primary literature sources from work with both human and non-human models.
-Extensive laboratory work will teach students laboratory techniques including sterile technique, radioimmunoassay, and enzyme immunoassay.
-Part of the term will be spent at the University of Nebraska, Omaha (UNO).
+Extensive laboratory work will teach students laboratory techniques that may include sterile technique, radioimmunoassay, and enzyme immunoassay.
+Part of the term may be spent at a University.
 3 credits.
 Prerequisite: L.NEU-145.
 Instructor permission required.
 January term.

 L.NEU-281: Exploring the Brain through TBI